rannn367/tp/docs/DeveloperGuide.md

 **MSS**

-1. Café owner requests to view a customer’s visit history.
+1. Café owner requests to view a customer's visit history.

-2. System prompts for the customer’s name.
+2. System prompts for the customer's name.

-3. Café owner provides the customer’s name.
+3. Café owner provides the customer's name.

-4. System retrieves and displays the customer’s visit history.
+4. System retrieves and displays the customer's visit history.

 Use case ends.